 When dry, discard the bay leaves, cloves, and cinnamon stick (if used), and set sauce aside uncovered until ready to use.

-Place a layer of potato slices on the breadcrumbs (it's ok to overlap) and spread the meat mixture evenly on top.
+Place a layer of potato slices on the breadcrumbs (it's ok to overlap).

 Cover with the remaining potato slices, and carefully pour the béchamel sauce evenly over the top.

 Bake for 30 minutes

 Sprinkle the cheese over the top and continue to cook for another 15 to 30 minutes, until golden brown.

 Remove the moussaka from the oven and allow to cool for 20 to 30 minutes.